moneeroz/RecipeRift/README.md

-# React Native Recipes
+# RecipeRift

-React Native Recipes is mobile recipe app that allows users to explore a vast collection of recipes, create personalised shopping lists and more.
+RecipeRift is mobile recipe app that allows users to explore a vast collection of recipes, create personalised shopping lists and more.

 Front-end Stack: React Native, Redux Tool Kit, Expo

 Back-end Stack: Node.js, Express, PostgresDB, Sequelize

-With React Native Recipes, you can effortlessly find new recipes, save your favourites, and plan your meals like a pro.
+With RecipeRift, you can effortlessly find new recipes, save your favourites, and plan your meals like a pro.
 The shopping list feature makes grocery shopping a breeze, ensuring you never miss an ingredient again!

 This project was developed by [Me](https://github.com/Moneeroz)
 <br>